HRMilkan/The-Memento-Mori-Calendar/README.md

 # The-Memento-Mori-Calendar
-The is a Memento Mori Calendar
+This is a Memento Mori Calendar